 How to Make Chocolate Pecan Turtle Clusters Recipe

-Step 1: Prepare a Baking Sheet
+Step 1: Prepare Your Base

-Step 2: Arrange the Pecans
+Step 2: Melt the Caramel

-Step 3: Make the Caramel
+Step 3: Drizzle the Caramel Over Pecans

-Step 5: Melt the Chocolate
+Step 4: Melt the Chocolate

-Step 6: Top with Chocolate
+Step 5: Coat the Clusters with Chocolate

-Step 8: Cool and Set
+Step 6: Chill and Set

 How to Serve Chocolate Pecan Turtle Clusters Recipe